Unsupervised and Unregistered Hyperspectral Image Super-Resolution with Mutual Dirichlet-Net: Experiments and Results

-The proposed $u^2$-MDN has been extensively evaluated with two widely used benchmark datasets, CAVE \cite{yasuma2010generalized} and Harvard \cite{chakrabarti2011statistics}.
-The CAVE dataset consists of 32 HR HSI images and each of which has a dimension of $512\times 512$ with 31 spectral bands taken within the wavelength range 400 $\sim$ 700nm at an interval of 10 nm.
 The Harvard dataset includes 50 HR HSI images with both indoor and outdoor scenes.
-The images are cropped to $1024\times 1024$, with 31 bands taken at an interval of 10nm within the wavelength range of 420 $\sim$ 720nm.
+The images are cropped to $1024\times 1024$, with 31 bands taken at an interval of 10 nm within the wavelength range of 420--720 nm.

-For real applications, the two modalities may be unregistered and the scale difference between the real LR HSI and HR HSI may be 10 or even more~\cite{kwan2017blind,kwan2018mars}.
-However, not all the approaches can reconstruct HR HSI from unregistered LR HSI and HR MSI.
-Thus, for fair comparison, we first evaluate the performance on individual well-registered image pairs with extreme super-resolution (sr) factor 32, where the LR HSI $\mathbf{Y}_h$ is obtained by averaging the HR HSI over $32\times 32$ disjoint blocks.
-The HR MSI with 3 bands are generated by multiplying the HR HSI with the given spectral response matrix $\mathcal{R}$ of Nikon D700~\cite{lanaras2015hyperspectral,akhtar2015bayesian,qu2018unsupervised}.